jayasrivenkateshp/aws-learning/02-S3/02-Encryption/README.md

 > This encryption method is used in everyday communication over the internet.

-> When a message is encrypted using a public key, it can only be decrypted using a private key.

-> when a message is encrypted using a private key, it can be decrypted using a public key.

-> Digital certificates in the client-server model can be used to discover public keys.

 > The drawback of this encryption is that it takes more time than the symmetric encryption process.

 > Common asymmetric encryption techniques include RSA, DSA, and PKCS.